lukereding/writing_tips/writing_tips.md

 To be used in conjunction with the tips & tricks below:

 - Based on some over-arching question, you do some research.
-- Over the course of doing said research and analyzing results, you notice new things or develop alternative thoughts and interpretations.
+- Over the course of doing said research and analyzing results, you notice new things or develop alternative thoughts and interpretations*.
 A closed mind is not conducive to rigorous science.
 - Think about what data you have.
 Think about your results.
 Think of the various ways you could cauche these results.
 Pick the most interesting one.
 It's okay if it doesn't totally reflect the over-arching question that motivated you to do the research in the first place.
 That's the consequence of being a thinking person.
 - Make the first figure that illustrates what you did or what measurements you took.
 Usually this only makes sense for experiments.
 - Each additional figure should represent a major finding or take-home.